 Three journalists arrested while covering Stephon Clark protest in Sacramento

-A Sacramento Bee photojournalist, Hector Amezcua, was also shoved to the ground by a bike officer when police began to cordon protesters.
-His equipment was damaged.
+Sacramento Bee reporter Dale Kasler and California State University student reporter William Coburn were also arrested.
+A Bee photojournalist, Hector Amezcua, was shoved to the ground by a bike officer when police began to cordon protesters.

 Police spokesperson Sgt.
-Vance Chandler told National Public Radio that officers gave 10 orders to disperse over a two-hour period.
+Vance Chandler told NPR that officers gave 10 orders to disperse over a two-hour period.
 “Shortly after we started monitoring the group at [approximately] 7:30 p.m., we established the group was unlawfully assembling by standing in the street,” Chandler said.

-Protest organizers also encouraged people to leave, Coburn said, and many did.
-Others were still mingling in the Trader Joe’s parking lot, including a few photographers, and Coburn joined them to conduct a few final interviews.
-Then, he said, a row of riot gear-clad officers formed a line and began slowly advancing, leaving the only exit down 51st Street.
+Protest organizers also reportedly encouraged attendees to leave, and many did.
+Soon after, however, a row of riot gear-clad officers formed a line and began slowly advancing while vans of bicycle officers blocked all side roads, leaving the only exit down 51st Street.

 The DA's office said it won't pursue charges against the 80+ people arrested at last week's #StephonClark protests.— Scott Rodd (@SRodd_CPR) March 10, 2019